pylhc/pylhc.github.io/docs/procedures/info.md

     Plan: Quick outline of the steps to be performed and general goals.
     ```

-    A potental summary entry at the end of a shift may look like this:
+    A potential summary entry at the end of a shift may look like this:

     ```
     Title